MichelleHaase/NGS-Introduction/notes.md

 given path not the workingDir

-overwrite: true to overwrite the file if it already exists. the -O for wget TODO
+overwrite: true to overwrite the file if it already exists. the -O for wget defines the output file

 assigning channels to processes